acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 _That's weird, shouldn't it always be right or wrong?_

-Then tried plotting the residuals (difference) between the two outputs and got this graph
+Then tried plotting the residuals (differences) between the two outputs and got this graph

 ![incremental mean residuals](../../public/images/incremental-mean-residuals.png)